Terreii/use-pouchdb/README.md

 ### Example

-Load a single document and display it.
+Load a single document and display it. [`useDoc`](https://christopher-astfalk.de/use-pouchdb/docs/api/use-doc) is the hook version of [`db.get`](https://pouchdb.com/api.html#fetch_document), but it also subscribes to updates of that document and automatically loads the new version.

 ```jsx
 import React from 'react'